huemmerstein/schlaudorf/README.md

   Create a superuser with `python manage.py createsuperuser` for full access.
 - Messages older than two days are cleaned up automatically each time the direct message view is accessed.
+- Create help offers via the Offers page and share them in chat.

 ## Development Notes